Code-Institute-Submissions/The-Cardano-Advisor/README.md

 a.
 After reading about Cardano and thinking about what it can offer the user can come back to the main page of the site and choose to download the exe to for the Daedalus wallet via the offical page.

- ### I want to be able to download the Dadelus wallet if I didn't before
+ ### I want to be able to contact someone if I have further questions.

 a.
+The user can go to the contact page where they will provide a name and email address then a brief message of what they want help with.
+This will send an email to the assigned email address using email JS with the details.

 ## Additional Testing